Kazushiza Horiguchi

-Early life
+Early life and apprenticeship

 Horiguchi was born in Tokyo Metropolis on February 28, 1975.
 He learned shogi around the age of ten after seeing a shogi set at his grandparents' house.
 Horiguchi entered the Japan Shogi Association's apprentice school as a pupil of shogi professional Hatasu Itō at the rank of 6-kyū in 1988.
 He was promoted to the rank of 1-dan in 1991, and entered the 3-dan League in 1993.

 Horiguchi came close to obtaining full professional status and the rank of 4-dan in the 17th 3-dan League (April 1995 – September 1995), but lost his last round game to future fellow professional Kimura Kazuki to miss out on promotion.
 The following league season, however, Horiguchi finished with a record of 14 wins and 4 losses in the 18th 3-dan League (October 1995 – April 1996) to win the league and earn promotion to the rank of 4-dan.